OliverStone01/Harvard-CS50x/Week-4-Memory/Notes/Week-4-Memory.md

 }
 ```

-Let’s now look at how you would recreate the cp function which allows you to copy files.
+Let’s look at how you would recreate the cp function which allows you to copy files.

 Remember that cp works like such: